jedevc/fyp-report/report.md

 ### NOPs

-One of the most significant techniques for providing powerful randomisation are the introduction of No-Operation blocks (shortened to NOPs), that provide variance across the temporal domain.
+One of the most significant techniques for providing powerful randomisation is the introduction of No-Operation blocks (shortened to NOPs), which provide variance across the temporal domain.

 Essentially, each NOP block does nothing, except to provide some small additional layer of complexity to the challenge.
-For example, the simplest NOP is blank and does nothing at all, while some more complex NOPs introduce random delays, or print out the value of a counter as a debugging log statement, or introduce interesting comments into the code.
+For example, the simplest NOP is blank and literally contains no statements, while some more complex NOPs introduce random delays, or print out the value of a counter as a debugging log statement, or introduce interesting comments into the code.

+![Blocks before NOP insertion](assets/diagrams/nops/graph.svg)

-To add NOPs into the block-chunk graph, we traverse it, looking for vulnspec calls.
+To add NOPs into the block-chunk graph, we traverse it, looking for call statements.
 When we encounter one, with a random probability we alter it to instead call a pre-defined NOP, then modify that new NOP block to call to the original target.
 Note that at this point, interpretations have not been assigned, so these could eventually appear inline or as their own functions.

-![Blocks before NOP insertion](assets/diagrams/nops/graph.svg)

 ![Blocks after NOP insertion](assets/diagrams/nops/graph2.svg)